Go to Mil Incorporated home page. Articles theme image

 Delete cookies

-What are cookies?
+What are the cookies?

-• To notify the Web site that you visited it in the past.
+• To notify the Web site that you have visited it in the past.
 This information can be used to block some one-time services (for example Web pools, one-time promotional services, etc.).

 • To remember your personal information that is important to the Web site you are visiting.
 It can be your name, personal preferences, advertising information, etc.

-Click here to download the free trial version of Mil Shield 6.2
+Click here to download the free trial version of Mil Shield 9.0

-2.80 MB - 30 sec with broadband or 5 minutes with dial-up link
+4.34 MB - 5 sec with broadband

 Go to the top of the page

-How to see my cookies?
+How to see my Internet Explorer cookies?

 In these folders you can see all persistent cookies that are saved to your user account.
 The names of the cookie files are in form username@hostname.
 For example the cookie name administrator@altavista[2] is showing that this cookie came from www.altavista.com and the current computer user was administrator.
 You can also open the cookie file to see its content but it most cases it will be encoded and not human readable.